university-bootcamp/coding-environment/windows-vagrant.md

 When you are logged into your virtual computer and it is ready for you to run commands inside this virtual machine.

 This brings you into your web dev environment ready to run commands.
+This `PuTTY` window with the green `[ENV]` text is a terminal window that is running inside your vagrant virtual computer.
+We will refer to as _your coding environment_ from now on.

 ## Step 5: Connecting your environment with your accounts